bbauska/zombiePolitics/README.md

-the social contract itself, they are destined to be unemployed, having been ware­ housed in schools often lacking the most basic resources, and subject to a culture of violence from which they can rarely escape and almost never transform on their own.
+the social contract itself, they are destined to be unemployed, having been ware­ housed in schools often lacking the most basic resources, and subject to a culture of violence from which they can rarely escape and almost never transform on their own.</p>

-In a society ruled by the living undead, young people are increasingly the vic­tims of adult abuse and are maligned as dangerous and undeserving of even mild forms of social investment.
+<p>In a society ruled by the living undead, young people are increasingly the
+vic­tims of adult abuse and are maligned as dangerous and undeserving of even mild forms of social investment.
 Hence, it is not surprising, given how little money or time is spent on them, that they are treated as a threat, and their behavior endless­